AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/PubSub/concept/API.rst

    Everybody calling :meth:`pubsub.Topic.subscribe`.
 Typically, the :class:`Subscriber` has a **callback** function/method too.
 See :ref:`PubSub_callback_demo` for an example.

-   Often, it has a method that act als callback.
+   Often, it has a method that acts as the callback.

 callbacks